-Written-only proponent testimony was provided by representatives of AAA, AFL-CIO, CenturyLink, City of Olathe, City of Overland Park, City of Topeka, City of Winfield, GBA, Greater Topeka Chamber of Commerce, Johnson County Kansas, Kansas Cooperative Council, Kansas Grain and Feed Association / Kansas Agribusiness
+Written-only proponent testimony was provided by representatives of AAA, AFL-CIO, CenturyLink, City of Olathe, City of Overland Park, City of Topeka, City of

-Retailers Association / Renew Kansas Biofuels Association, Kansas Rural Independent Telecommunications Coalition and State Independent Telephone Association, Lawrence Chamber of Commerce, Manhattan / Emporia / Topeka / Lawrence Chambers of Commerce, Newton City Public Works, Olathe Chamber of Commerce, and the Sedgwick County Board of County Commissioners.
+Winfield, GBA, Greater Topeka Chamber of Commerce, Johnson County Kansas, Kansas Cooperative Council, Kansas Grain and Feed Association / Kansas Agribusiness Retailers Association / Renew Kansas Biofuels Association.
+Kansas Rural Independent Telecommunications Coalition and Independent Telephone Association, Lawrence State Chamber of Commerce, Manhattan / Emporia / Topeka / Lawrence Chambers of Commerce.
+Newton City Public Works, Olathe Chamber of Commerce, and the Sedgwick County Board of County Commissioners.
 The CenturyLink representative suggested that a plan for the broadband grant program as envisioned in House Bill 2618 would help direct funding provided for this within SB 375.

-Neutral testimony was provided by representatives of Bridges Inc., Kansas City CRH Companies, Kansas Contractors Association, Midwest Minerals, Petroleum Marketers and Convenience Store Association of Kansas.
-Reece Construction, and Venture.
-The representative of Bridges Inc. suggested the current design-bid-build system is the most efficient procurement method and allows for price competition. whereas allowing alternative delivery procurement could lead to less competition and favor larger contractors over smaller ones.
+Neutral testimony was provided by representatives of Bridges Inc., Kansas City CRH Companies.
+Kansas Contractors Association, Midwest Minerals, Petroleum Marketers and Convenience Store Association of Kansas, Reece Construction, and Venture.
+The representative of Bridges Inc. suggested the current design-bid-build system is the most efficient procurement method and allows for price competition, whereas allowing alternative procurement could lead to less competition and favor larger contractors over smaller ones.
 The representative of Kansas City CRH Companies suggested not enough is done within the current bill to protect transportation funding streams, and that during a recession, alternative delivery procurement would disproportionately favor larger projects over smaller projects.
 The representative of the Kansas Contractors Association suggested alternative delivery usage should be used in moderation as it could further exclude small contractors, and that an automatic increase to motor fuels tax should be considered to protect funding if sales tax transfers are not eliminated.

 The Senate Committee amended the bill to require the Secretary to establish targets for highway condition; manage cash flow and projects lettings to fully fund preservation; include in the annual report information on revenues available to the SHF, all committed expenditures, and remaining projects; and develop a driver's education scholarship grant program.
-[Note: The Conference Committee retained these amendments, with a modification to the scholarship grant program.]
 The Senate Committee also amended the bill to define SHF revenues, describe legislative intent with regard to distributing projects geographically and having projects ready to let to construction, require any alternative delivery project to cost at least \$100.0 million, and clarify transfers among funds.
-[Note: The Conference Committee retained these amendments.]